jonduan/proposal/_posts/2016-12-16-solar-energy.md

 An ideal solar cell under illumination can be represented by a current source in parallel with a diode.
 The current source symbolizes the photogenerated current, and it is opposite to the forward current of the diode.

+In an IV curve of a solar cell the voltage is always at its maximum when the current is zero.
+In an IV curve of a solar cell the current is always at its maximum when the voltage is zero.

+The optimal operation power of a solar cell is calculated by multipling the Vmpp with the Impp.